ADD CONDITION

 Geriatric Use

 Elderly patients should be monitored closely when using this medication, particularly those who are premature infants or infants under 2 months of age.
 The use of this product in these populations may lead to irritation or chemical burns.
 Caution is advised, and healthcare providers should consider the potential risks associated with its use in these vulnerable groups.
-Regular assessment and appropriate dose adjustments may be necessary to ensure safety and efficacy in geriatric patients.
+Regular assessment of the patient's condition and response to treatment is recommended to ensure safety and efficacy.

 Pregnancy